Skip to main content

 The Room

-For a late evening in Buenos Aires , a city where dinner before 9 PM is genuinely unusual and kitchens run well past midnight , Duhau's Vinoteca format is one of the better answers in Recoleta.
+For a late evening in Buenos Aires, a city where dinner before 9 PM is genuinely unusual and kitchens run well past midnight, Duhau's Vinoteca format is one of the better answers in Recoleta.
 You can arrive after a theatre performance or a long afternoon in the neighbourhood and find a setting that matches the hour without sacrificing quality.
 This is not a venue that winds down at 10 PM; the later the evening, the more the Vinoteca section earns its place.

 The Food and Drink

-The cuisine classification is Grills, which in Buenos Aires carries a specific expectation: fire, beef, and technical precision with protein.
+The cuisine classification is Grills, which in Buenos Aires carries a specific expectation: fire, beef, technical precision with protein.
 Duhau delivers this within a fine-dining frame rather than the more utilitarian parrilla format.
-The Vinoteca component adds genuine wine depth to the offering , this is not a restaurant that treats the cellar as an afterthought.
+The Vinoteca component adds genuine wine depth to the offering, this is not a restaurant that treats the cellar as an afterthought.
 For value-seekers, the wine program is one of the clearest reasons to choose Duhau over a comparable steakhouse: access to a serious Argentinian wine list in a room designed for drinking it slowly is built into the price rather than bolted on.

 Specific menu items and current dish descriptions are not available in our database at the time of writing.
-What the Michelin Plate designation does confirm , two years running , is that the kitchen is operating at a level above the neighbourhood tourist-facing competition.
+What the Michelin Plate designation does confirm, two years running, is that the kitchen is operating at a level above the neighbourhood tourist-facing competition.
 A Michelin Plate is not a star, but it is a formal editorial signal that the inspectors consider the food worth your attention.
 At $$$$ pricing in Buenos Aires, where the dollar conversion currently makes international spending power stretch considerably further than in comparable European cities, that validation carries real weight.

 Timing and Booking

 Buenos Aires dining culture means the room does not fill in earnest until 9 PM on weekdays and later on weekends.
-If you are visiting from a time zone where 8 PM dinner feels natural, booking the earlier window gives you the full room in relative quiet, better service attention, and the same kitchen at full focus.
-The Vinoteca section is the practical call for arrivals after 10:30 PM , plan the evening around it rather than treating it as a fallback.
+If you are visiting from a time zone where 8 PM dinner feels natural, booking the earlier window gives you the full room in relative quiet, better service attention, the same kitchen at full focus.
+The Vinoteca section is the practical call for arrivals after 10:30 PM, plan the evening around it rather than treating it as a fallback.

 Booking difficulty at Duhau is rated Hard.
 This is a hotel-adjacent dining room with an international visitor base and a Michelin profile, which means demand is consistent rather than seasonal.
 Book as far ahead as your itinerary allows; same-week availability for prime weekend slots should not be assumed.
 If your Buenos Aires dates are fixed, this is one of the first reservations to confirm.
 For broader dining planning across the city, see our full Buenos Aires restaurants guide.